ijena/jered-haun-nano-adhesion-lab/README.md

 In the loop just call that function <br>
 Remove random_sigma_position and random-sigma_velocity and just use sigma_position and sigma_velocity as the standard deviation as that gaussian distribution <br>
 Normal distribution mean should be at 500 for position and 0 for velocity (check midpoint) <br>

+Questions for 5/30 Meeting <br>
+Particle mass should include a -12 I believe but it leads to math domain error <br>